 Loch Lomond & The Trossachs National Park is a place where people live and work.
 Our long-term goal is to make the National Park a place that is ‘nature positive and carbon negative’.

 This means a place where people can live well, have good jobs and local services.
 It also means the National Park takes in more carbon than it produces, offers sustainable visitor experiences and nature is valued and restored so people and nature can thrive together.
-We are looking for new Board members who can help guide our work and achieve this vision.
+Our new Board members will help guide our work and achieve this vision.

 Communities across the National Park are already feeling the effects of the climate emergency and nature crisis.
 And the area faces rural challenges like access to affordable housing and joined-up public transport.
 This makes our work more important than ever.

-Every four years, there is an election to decide five members of the National Park Authority’s Board, voted for by people who live in the National Park, using a postal ballot.
+Every four years, an election is held to decide five members of the National Park Authority’s Board, voted for by residents of the National Park using a postal ballot.
 The candidate with the most votes in each ‘ward’ is elected to join the National Park Board.

-The next election takes place with votes cast by postal ballot on 9th July 2026.
+With nominations now officially closed, the process moves to the electorate.
+The election will take place with votes cast by postal ballot on 9th July 2026.

-We want to hear from candidates with genuine curiosity, commitment and care for people, and for nature.
-We need Board members who reflect the diversity of Scotland – people with lived experience, community insight, specialist knowledge or leadership from any sector.
-Different voices aren’t just welcomed – they’re essential.
+Candidates with genuine curiosity, commitment, and care for people, and for nature, are central to the role.
+The Board requires members who reflect the diversity of Scotland – individuals with lived experience, community insight, specialist knowledge, or leadership from any sector.
+Different voices aren’t just welcomed – they’re essential to the process.

 Local board members help to:

-Each Local Board Member brings their own experience, perspective and strengths – you don’t need to be an expert in everything.
-What matters is your ability to contribute thoughtfully, ask good questions, learn from others and help drive meaningful, positive change.
+Each local board member brings a unique mix of experience, perspective, and strengths – there is no requirement to be an expert in everything.
+What matters is the ability to contribute thoughtfully, ask good questions, learn from others, and help drive meaningful, positive change.

 You’ll be well supported in the role.
 We offer training, development opportunities and Board shadowing, so you can build confidence and settle in at your own pace.